NASWA-OpenUI/Open-UI-Framework/Contribution Guidelines/Intro to GitHub.md

 > **Example:** "This document needs legal review → I'll add the 'legal-review' **label** so the right team sees it"

 ## Markdown (.md files)
-Format text documents with headers, lists, and other styling using simple symbols.
+The formatting language used in GitHub to create text documents with headers, lists, and other styling using simple symbols.

 > **Example:** "I need to make this text bold → I'll add \*\* before and after the text in a **markdown** file"